 Target awards are expressed as a percentage of earned salary for the plan year.
 For purposes of this Plan, earned salary means all base compensation for the participant for the year in question, which base compensation shall include all base compensation amounts deferred into the Company's retirement savings plan, the Company's Non-Qualified Deferred Compensation Plan, and/or any similar successor plans for the fiscal year and excludes any bonus or other benefits, other than base compensation, for the plan year.
-By design, these are the award levels that plan participants can expect to earn when they and their applicable business units perform as expected (i.e., achieve their goals and objectives).
+By design, these are the award levels that plan participants are eligible to earn when they and their applicable business units perform as expected (i.e., achieve their goals and objectives).
+Incentive target awards are determined by salary band and vary by country.
+On an annual basis, the Company will communicate target incentive award information to each eligible plan participant.